kaorahi/katawrap/README.md

-# katawrap: Add convenient features to KataGo parallel analysis engine for the game Go.
+# katawrap: Add convenient features to KataGo analysis engine for the game Go.

 This is just a wrapper script to extend [katago analysis](https://github.com/lightvector/KataGo/blob/v1.11.0/docs/Analysis_Engine.md) for casual use on the command line: